The Smart Response When There’s Delay

 I…invest your time in preparation

-They are a wonderful way to take action while waiting.
+Delay is inevitable.
+Here are four practical ways to take action while waiting.

 Wait for the LORD; be strong, and let your heart take courage; wait for the LORD!
 Psalm 27:14, ESV